matt-erhart/lab/micro.md

+- 1st degree neighbor cache
+  - on crud link
+  - redux in tsnode
-- metadata
+  - 1138 fix ts
-  - iframe electron

-- participant info
+    - how to get autocomplete
-  - git issue ms
+      -

+make a tag heirarchy

 ---------------------------